Washington State Rental Application and Tenant Screening- A Comprehensive Guide

 Adverse action notice

-In cases where an application is denied or subjected to additional conditions, landlords must provide a detailed notice to the prospective tenant
+As mentioned earlier, in cases where an application is denied or subjected to additional conditions, landlords must provide a detailed notice to the prospective tenant

 • Reasons for adverse action: Specifically stating why the application was not approved, such as issues found in a consumer report, inadequate credit history, or negative rental history.